Forms

 It's often beneficial (especially in React) to handle form validation via a library like Formik, or react-formal.
 In those cases, isValid and isInvalid props can be added to form controls to manually apply validation styles.
 Below is a quick example integrating with Formik.

-TypeError: Cannot read property 'object' of undefined
+TypeError: Cannot read properties of undefined (reading 'object')

 const { Formik } = formik;